tinacms/tina.io/content/docs/setup-overview.md

 yarn tina-dev
 ```

+### Testing out Tina

+> Let's assume your local site runs on port 3000.

-Now navigate to http://localhost:3000/demo/blog/HelloWorld.
+Navigate to http://localhost:3000/demo/blog/HelloWorld.
 This is a new page created for you for demo purposes.
 You won't be able to edit right away, you'll first need to enter edit mode.

-To enter edit mode, to enter edit mode, navigate to http://localhost:3000/admin.
+To enter edit mode, navigate to http://localhost:3000/admin.

 Selecting the pencil in the bottom left allows you to edit the title and the body of the page right in the frontend.
 When you hit save, that will save your changes to the Markdown file.